daattali/beautiful-jekyll/popular.md

 ## Other

 * Amazon Shop: Shop [HERE](http://www.amazon.com/shop/simplehomemom) if you are in the US.
 Shop [HERE](http://www.amazon.ca/shop/simplehomemom) if you are in Canada.
-* **Simplify your Homeschool Life Video Session** with session notes and worksheet:  with the Canadian online homeschooling conference affiliate link - signup [here](https://canadianhomeschoolconference.com/aff/42/).
 * Looking for simple online work?
 Start [here](https://forms.gle/v11JEewD81mxsUyf6).